Manuel Akanji: 2024–25 season

 On 10 August 2024, Akanji scored the winning penalty as Manchester City defeated Manchester United 7–6 on penalties to win the 2024 FA Community Shield after a 1–1 draw in regular time.

-Loan to Inter Milan
+Inter Milan

 On 2 September 2025, Akanji joined Serie A side Inter Milan on a season-long loan.

+On 1 July 2026, Akanji's transfer to Inter Milan was made permanent.